Field installation for commercial security projects can be a pain to manage, as many integrators know all too well.

 7. Punch List Management

-This tool goes awry when customers confuse punch lists with change orders.
-Project managers are trying to wrap up the project by executing on last-minute items while the customer wants to add additional items to the list that would ultimately change the scope of the project.
+Project managers are trying to wrap up the project by executing on last-minute items while the customer wants to add additional items to the list that would ultimately change the project’s scope.

 With this misunderstanding in place, it’s easy for a punch list to become its own project that touches all other projects within the contract and leads to scope creep as integrators take on additional, non-contracted work.